The US multifamily real estate market benefits from the strengths and resilience of the US economy offering attractive opportunities.

 - Secondary and tertiary market growth

 Suburban apartment rent growth has exceeded urban apartment rent growth over the past 5 year.
-Given the demographic distribution and strength of the US job market, the supply-demand dynamics will likely continue to be favorable for the rental market in secondary and tertiary markets.
+Given the demographic distribution and strength of the US job market, the supply-demand dynamics will likely continue to be favorable for the rental market in secondary and tertiary markets, particularly in the Sunbelt States.